 This safety net will catch any users that might have been missed and deliver the push, though you should avoid setting last-minute campaigns, as they could be delivered at undesired times.

 The Global Time (UTC) option allows you to send a push notification to your users at a specific UTC time regardless of their location.

 For example, if your push campaign is scheduled to be sent on Friday, July 19th at 6pm global time (UTC), your users will receive it:

-You can create push campaigns that repeat at specified intervals based on your users' local time.
+You can create push campaigns that repeat at specified intervals based on your users' local time or on global time (UTC).
 You can also use a capping to limit the number of times users receive a recurring push notification.

 Depending on the recurrency you choose, you can send two different types of notifications: